nickbencino/_s-webpack/README.md

 * Node SASS plus a few Webpack CSS/SASS loaders to handle CSS.
 * Imagemin plus the CopyWebpackPlugin to handle image minifiction.

 I made some modifications to the scripts in package.json and reorganised the folders.
-Other than that I left everything pretty much as is.
-Hope somebody gets some use out of it!
+Other than that I left _s as is.
+Hope somebody finds it useful.

 _s
 ===